oslabs-beta/AtomicKafka/README.md

 ### **1. Initialize Kafka cluster**

-Atomic Kafka currently supports running Apache Kafka clusters either using a Docker image or by connecting to Confluent Cloud.
+AtomicKafka currently supports running Apache Kafka clusters either using a Docker image or by connecting to Confluent Cloud.

 **Docker:**